tylervalentine/mirrulations/README.md

 ------
 The Mirrulations project endeavors to create a mirror of the regulatory data on Regulations.gov to make it more accessible to the general public.
 Our goal is to collect all of the data from the site and store it in a database/cloud for users to search for at their leisure.
 The only problem with that is that there are currently over 9.6 million regulations documents (and counting!) to be downloaded.

-With the API limiting that is in place, it would take us months to download all of the data by ourselves so we are creating a volunteer computing system that allows other people to contribute to the expedition of the downloading process.
+With the API limiting that is in place, it would take us months to download all of the data by ourselves, so we are creating a volunteer computing system that allows other people to contribute to the expedition of the downloading process.
 Through this project users can apply for an API key and volunteer their computer's CPU for downloading data and sending it to our server.
 If you choose to volunteer, the instructions below will help you to help us get up and running.

 ## Getting Started